Chief Executive Officer

 Jim enjoyed similar success as the youngest principal in the history of the 725-school Los Angeles Unified School District, when he was appointed Principal of the Alexander Hamilton High Schools Complex in 1990.
 During his tenure, he increased the funding base, attendance improved from 72 to 94 percent and state assessment scores moved from the 34th to 81st percentile.
 Prior to his principalship, Jim founded the Hamilton Academy of Music in Los Angeles, creating the largest comprehensive performing arts magnet in the western United States.
 Jim instituted an interdisciplinary curriculum that linked academic studies with the arts that resulted in 96 percent of graduating seniors continuing on to higher education.
 His first job upon graduation – at the age of 21 – was as a music teacher at a public high school.
 There, at Carson High, he reopened the music department and built the program to one of the largest music programs in California.

-Jim currently serves on the Boards of Me to We, Cineflix Media, The Documentary Channel, the UCLA School of Theater, Film and Television and the USC Rossier School of Education.
+Jim currently serves on the Boards of Me to We, Cineflix Media, the UCLA School of Theater, Film and Television and the USC Rossier School of Education.